emptymalei/awesome-research/README.md

 Coding/Numerical calculation/Analytical derivation online.

 * [Sagemath](https://cloud.sagemath.com/): LaTeX, R, iPython Notebook, etc.
-* [PiCloud](http://picloud.com): python, but it was aquired by Dropbox and has been shut down.
+* [PiCloud](http://picloud.com): python, but it was acquired by Dropbox and has been shut down.
 The new site is [Multyvac](http://www.multyvac.com/).
-* [Multyvac](https://www.multyvac.com/): Kind of the sucessor of PiCloud but will be more powerful for sure.
+* [Multyvac](https://www.multyvac.com/): Kind of the successor of PiCloud but will be more powerful for sure.
 * [WolframAlpha](http://www.wolframalpha.com/): Excellent engine to do mathematical derivation online and search.